okarnaukh/my-todo-app/README.md

 ## About
 This task manager with API allows you to create tasks, mark completed tasks, edit and delete them.

-Technologies that were used
+## Technologies that were used
 - JavaScript,
 - React,
 - TypeScript,
 - SCSS.

 ## Getting started

 Node v14.21.3

-Some basic commands are:
+How to run:

 ```
 npm i